Emmotes/ic_modron_library/docs/ref_leaderboard.md

 ## Minimum Pipes

 These designs use the fewest number of pipes to Full Epic a modron.
+The automation node must also be connected.
 There are no limits on the types of pipe used.

 <span class="modronColumn">
     <span class="modronRowHeader">